StackVista/stackstate-docs/configure/telemetry/send_events.md

 Events can be sent to the StackState Receiver API using the `"events"` property of the [common JSON object](send_metrics.md#common-json-object).

 All events in StackState relate to a topology element or elements.
-Any properties of an event can be used to define a log stream in StackState.
+Any properties of an event can define a log stream in StackState.

 {% tabs %}
 {% tab title="Example event JSON" %}